mykhakos/FreshPointSync/docs/source/product_page_hub/init_hub.rst

 Managing Product Page Hubs
 ==========================

-API of the ``ProductPageHub`` is similar to the one of the ``ProductPage`` class.
-It can be used as an asynchronous context manager, provides methods for updating pages, subscribing to events in bulk, and data serialization.
+The ``ProductPageHub`` class implements the asynchronous context manager protocol and provides methods for updating pages, subscribing to events in bulk, and data serialization.

 Creating Product Page Hubs
 --------------------------